Getting Started Developing ldmx-sw

 you to get the most recent version on most systems.

-For example, we can install just
+For example, we can install just into the same directory where denv is

 installed by default.